lgastako/resume/README.md

 ## Objective

-Be part of a strong team that is building something interesting and useful where my skills can add significant value.
+I want to be part of a strong team that is building something interesting and useful where my skills can add significant value.
+I like to stay close to the technology.

 ## Skills